Mobile Base Station Optimal Tour in Wide Area IoT Sensor Networks

 We consider an MBS that traverses a region, avoiding the forbidden areas, and stops at multiple predetermined locations such that the combined coverage areas of these stops include all the deployed IoT sensors (see Fig.~\ref{fig:SystemModel}).
 The MBS is battery-powered and begins its mission from a charging station, which also serves as its starting and ending point.
 It departs from this station, visits selected stops to collect data from the IoT sensors inside its coverage area, and finally returns to the origin.
 Due to its limited energy supply, the travel route must be carefully optimized to reduce power consumption.
 Assume a set of candidate stops is given.
 Moving between any two stops incurs a travel cost.
 The energy usage minimization of IoT sensors is essential since they operate with very limited energy resources.
 From the available candidate stops, the MBS must select a subset and determine a tour, while avoiding the forbidden areas, such that each IoT sensor is covered at least once while each stop is visited no more than once.
-Based on these considerations, we define the MBS Optimal Tour (MOT) problem.
-The objective is to determine a minimum-cost tour subject to the following constraints: (i) minimizing the MBS travel cost; (ii) ensuring that the total energy consumed by the IoT sensors during data transmission does not exceed a prescribed threshold; (iii) guaranteeing complete data collection from all sensors; (iv) avoiding flying over the restricted areas; and (v) restricting the MBS to visit each chosen stop at most once.
-We formulate the MOT problem as an optimization model, and since it is an NP-complete problem, we also develop a greedy algorithm for its solution.
+Based on these considerations, we define the MBS Optimal Tour (MOT) problem. {The objective of the MOT problem is to determine an MBS tour with minimum travel cost while satisfying the following constraints: (i) the total energy consumed by the IoT sensors during data transmission does not exceed the prescribed threshold; (ii) all deployed IoT sensors are successfully served during the tour; (iii) the MBS avoids restricted areas; and (iv) each candidate stop is visited at most once. } We formulate the MOT problem as an optimization model, and since it is an NP-hard problem, we also develop a greedy algorithm for its solution.